nxck2005/merker/README.md

 The simulation outputs data to `orbit.csv`.

 ## Visualization
-Trajectories can be visualized using Python scripts in the `src/scripts` and `src/notebooks` directories.
+Trajectories can be visualized using Python scripts in the `src/scripts` directory.